whaagmans/CS-Minor-Portfolio/content/MFA.md

 OTPs are generated using several industry-standard methods, such as SHA-1.
 To produce the OTP code, these methods require two inputs: a seed and a moving factor.
 When you create a new account on the authentication server, the seed is a static value (secret key).

 The movement factor changes each time a new OTP is required, although the seed does not.
-This is because forming the moving element differs between HOTP and TOTP.
+This is because forming the moving element differs between HOTP and TOTP[[1][2][3]](#references).

 #### HOTP